-It was a college class that first convinced Peter Steward* that “God’s heart is for the people who are least reached.”
+It was a college class that first convinced Steward* that “God’s heart is for the people who are least reached.”

-But his company is more than just a cover for mission work; it’s a way to benefit the local economy, provide jobs, and naturally build relationships within his community.
+But his company is more than just a cover for mission work – it’s a way to benefit the local economy, provide jobs, and naturally build relationships within his community.

 “Business opens doors to communities,” Steward said.
 “Everybody wants jobs.
 I think it’s the best answer for people who want to do work overseas.”

 He and his family have lived in North Africa for seven years, and his business now employs more than 60 people.

 Running a business gives Steward opportunities to interact with his employees in meaningful ways throughout the week.
 In staff meetings, he and his employees discuss the company’s core values: sacrificial love, honesty, hard work, trust.

-In many ways, Steward explained, his goals are similar to those of someone working in church planting or traditional missions.
+In many ways, his goals are similar to those of someone working in church planting or traditional missions.
 He wants to see his employees grow in health in all areas of their lives—spiritual health, financial health, relational health, and more.

 “I don’t have as much access to do Bible studies,” he said, “but feel like have more access with employees to ask about families, jobs, how they are doing with money.

-“There’s no topic that’s off limits with me,” he continued.
+“There’s no topic that’s off-limits with me,” he continued.
 “There are so many opportunities to shine the light of God in the workplace.
 My prayer is that some of these people come to faith in God in deeper ways.”

-Steward doesn’t have a business background, and he said doing business in a different culture and language has its share of challenges.
+Because he doesn’t have a business background, he said doing business in a different culture and language has its share of challenges.
 His company has faced financial issues, lost clients, and had to make difficult hiring decisions.

-Serge has also connected Steward with a variety of business coaches in the form of CEOs, lawyers, accountants, and more.
-Steward said that the amount of free coaching he received through Serge was “invaluable,” especially early on as his company faced many big decisions.
+However, Serge has connected him with a community of people facing similar challenges.
+CEOs, lawyers, accountants, and more.
+And the amount of free coaching he received through Serge was “invaluable,” especially early on as his company faced many big decisions.

 His dream is to eventually have 1,000 employees in 10 different countries.
-He wants roughly 25 percent of his employees to be Christians—locals or expats he brings in to help serve alongside non-Christians.
+25 percent would be Christians—locals or ex-pats he brings in to help serve alongside non-Christians.

 “The more people we can employ, that equates to more possibilities for relational impact,” he said.

 “We want our employees to be a blessing to the country because they worked in our business,” he said.
+“All work, whether directly church-related or not, is God’s work.”

-Steward stressed that business is not an ancillary calling.
-All work, whether directly church-related or not, is God’s work.
-Steward said he longs to see more people embrace the business for transformation model.
+He longs to see more people embrace the business for transformation model.
 He asked for prayers for more laborers in the harvest.

 “We need people to catch the vision that God can show up in the marketplace, and not just in the four walls of a church building.”